In times of high volatility it is more important to know what not to do.

 High Complexity - A New Form of Risk

-Stock interaction takes the form of large, complex and dynamic networks, that change constantly.
-The nature and structure of this complexity should be analyzed in order to better understand risk and volatility.
+Stocks interact as large, complex and dynamic networks, that change constantly.
+The nature and structure of this complexity should be known in order to better understand risk and volatility.
 This is because complexity is a hidden systemic form of risk.

-In times of turbulence these networks are intricate and may contain numerous hubs - concentrations of risk.
-In order to reduce the exposure of a portfolio, it is paramount to position oneself in a given stock universe away from high-complexity stocks.
+In turbulence such intricate networks contain numerous hubs - concentrations of risk.
+In order to reduce the exposure of a portfolio, it is paramount to position oneself away from high-complexity assets.

-Below the arrows indicate two potentially hazardous stocks - hubs - that dominate the structure of the stock universe in their vicinity.
+Below the arrows indicate two potentially hazardous stocks that dominate the structure of the stock universe in their vicinity as well as risk.

 See example of stock interaction network.
 The example is the FTSE 100.
 Large squares represent the hubs, i.e. high-complexity stocks.

 We don’t tell you which stocks to pick or how to build your portfolios - we tell you which stocks to avoid.

 Correlations play a central role not just in portfolio design or risk management.
 It is paramount to get them right.
 However, conventional linear correlations may deliver misleading results.
 This is because they cannot capture nonlinearities in data.
 Data very rarely has a linear look and feel or a gaussian distribution.

 UR has developed a radically innovative generalized correlation, which takes into account nonlinear aspects of data.
 The method relies on a brand new next-generation AI technology which treats data as images, emulating an expert looking at it.
 The system actually sees correlations.